awsdocs/aws-parallelcluster-user-guide/doc_source/DirectoryService-v3.md

 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)

 `PasswordSecretArn` \(**Required**, `String`\)
 The Amazon Resource Name \(ARN\) of the AWS Secrets Manager secret that contains a password\.
-This ARN corresponds to sssd\-ldap parameter that's called `ldap_default_authtok`\.
+This ARN corresponds to SSSD\-LDAP parameter that's called `ldap_default_authtok`\.
 The LDAP client uses the password to authenticate to the AD domain as a `DomainReadOnlyUser` when requesting identity information\.
 When the value of the secret changes, the cluster *isn't* automatically updated\.
-To update the cluster for the new secret value, update the cluster manually or run the following command\.
+To update the cluster for the new secret value, you must stop the compute fleet with the ``pcluster update-compute-fleet`` command and then run the following command from within the head node\.

 ```
-$ sudo cinc-client \
+$ sudo ./opt/parallelcluster/scripts/directory_service/update_directory_service_password.sh
-  --local-mode \
-  --config /etc/chef/client.rb \
-  --log_level auto \
-  --force-formatter \
-  --no-color \
-  --chef-zero-port 8889 \
-  --json-attributes /etc/chef/dna.json \
-  --override-runlist aws-parallelcluster-config::directory_service
 ```
 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)

 `DomainReadOnlyUser` \(**Required**, `String`\)
 The identity that's used to query the AD domain for identity information when authenticating cluster user logins\.
-It corresponds to sssd\-ldap parameter that's called `ldap_default_bind_dn`\.
+It corresponds to SSSD\-LDAP parameter that's called `ldap_default_bind_dn`\.
 Use your AD identity information for this value\.
 Specify the identity in the form required by the specific LDAP client that's on the node:
 + MicrosoftAD: